 We offer a children’s playground, choir, youth group, pub theology, meditation, advocacy, service opportunities, catechism, Bible study, prayer partners, Lunch Bunch, coffee fellowship after our 10:30 a.m. service, and much more.
 Our Snyder Building is available for community meetings, is currently used for AA and NA meetings, and is home to “HOPE,” the Hillsborough Organization for Progress and Equality.
 Our congregation is generally active in neighborhood events and supports various local charities.

-Organized in 1927, we are the oldest ELCA Lutheran church in Tampa, the “Mother Church” of the eleven others.
+Organized in 1927, we are the oldest continuously operating Lutheran church in Tampa, the “Mother Church” of eleven others.
 Our first home was Room 303 at the YMCA building in downtown Tampa.
 Sixty-six people attended the first service in December of 1926.
 At our seventh service – in January 1927 – we were formally organized as a church.

 After investigating several possible homes (and asking Peter O. Knight to donate a lot on Davis Island!), our church leaders decided in 1930 to purchase a lot in Seminole Heights, across the street from Hillsborough High School, at the corner of Wilder and Central.
 At the time, this 145′ X 275′ lot contained a large two-story frame farmhouse in the middle of an orange grove.